IMPORTANT UPDATE

 The Statement of Claim was issued on May 16, 2022.

 On July 5, 2024, the Ontario Superior Court of Justice certified the class action against the Canadian government regarding the practice of incarcerating non-citizens awaiting immigration proceedings in provincial prisons.
-Immigration detainees are individuals who have been detained under immigration law for immigration reasons only.
-This decision allows the lawsuit to move forward to trial as a class action on behalf of approximately 8,600+ immigration detainees detained by Canada in provincial prisons since May 15, 2016.
-You can read the decision here.
+Immigration Detainees are individuals who have been detained under immigration law for immigration reasons only.

 Who Represents Me?